 During the 2015-16 academic year, the Center for Social Impact partnered with Rebel Nell and Dandelion to engage a select number of students in completing 6-month projects that were both timely and relevant to each respective organization.
 During the first year, the program was offered as an independent study.

 During the 2016-17, the Impact Corps Academic Year was offered as a 3-credit course.
 Read all about this course in this post from September, 2016.
 Participating students were given the choice to continue their placement during the summer through a competitively-paid Impact Corps Consulting internship.
-The following SE Michigan organizations benefited from U-M student insights during the 2016-17 academic year:
+The following SE Michigan organizations worked with U-M students during the 2016-17 academic year: